-Urban Outfitters Inc. (URBN) surged the most since 2003 after posting second-quarter profit that topped analysts’ estimates as sales gained at all of its main brands.
+Urban Outfitters Inc. (URBN:US) surged the most since 2003 after posting second-quarter profit that topped analysts’ estimates as sales gained at all of its main brands.

-The shares (URBN) rose 18 percent to $36.98 at the close in New York, the biggest one-day gain since March 2003.
+The shares (URBN:US) rose 18 percent to $36.98 at the close in New York, the biggest one-day gain since March 2003.
 The Philadelphia-based retailer has gained 34 percent this year.

 Urban Outfitters rehired co-founder Richard Hayne as chief executive officer in January to turn the chain around after increased discounts caused profit to shrink to a four-year low in its last fiscal year.
 The company also appointed new heads of its namesake and Anthropologie brands as it works to improve merchandise and generate a majority of its sales online.

 The brands built on successful merchandise introduced earlier this year, including “colored denim, other bottoms and dresses, and executed in these categories with excellent results,” Hayne said on a conference call with analysts after the report.
 Direct-to-consumer sales also drove profit, with an about 30 percent increase in traffic from last year on the company’s web and mobile sites, he said.

 Net income rose 8.1 percent to $61.3 million, or 42 cents a share, from $56.7 million, or 35 cents, a year earlier, the company said in a statement yesterday.
 Analysts’ average estimate (URBN:US) was 33 cents a share, according to data compiled by Bloomberg.